starwolves/space/README.md

 All contributors of this project have to agree to our [Collaberative License Agreement](https://github.com/starwolves/contributor-license-agreement/blob/main/CLA).
 Our automated CLA assisstant will give you instructions on how to agree the first time you contribute on Github.

-When contributing please do not work on the `master` branch, but work on the snapshot branch (named `*-snap`).
+If you are interested on contributing you can get more information on which branch to work on and what changes to expect on Discord.
 Create pull requests when you would like us to review and merge your code.

 Space Frontiers allows each community of players to compile and host a server instance themselves meaning the gameplay, community moderation & servers remain decentralized and sovereign.